 🍷 Personal Pick Highlight

 Graceful and expressive rather than imposing.
 After a short decant, this Barolo truly comes alive, floral, tart, and polished.
-A refined take on Nebbiolo that rewards patience and attention. — a month ago
+A refined take on Nebbiolo that rewards patience and attention. — 5 months ago

 Château Suduiraut, 2023, Sauternes BDX, France 🇫🇷